MicrosoftDocs/customer-voice/cv-docs/cookies.md

 A cookie is a small file sent from the web site to visitor's device by the browser.
 A single web session may use multiple cookies.

 Dynamics 365 Customer Voice also use cookies to store information for various purposes.
-The following table describes the cookies that Dynamics 365 Customer Voice uses.
+The following table describes the cookies that Dynamics 365 Customer Voice uses, and their lifetime.

 | Cookie name | Description | Lifetime |
 |-------------|-------------|----------|